 Additional aspects of sports participation in children and adolescents are presented separately:

 ●Benefits of physical activity and strength training (see "Physical activity and strength training in children and adolescents: An overview")

 ●Sports-related concussion (see "Sideline evaluation of concussion" and "Concussion in children and adolescents: Clinical manifestations and diagnosis" and "Concussion in children and adolescents: Management")

-- American Academy of Family Physicians, American Academy of Pediatrics, American College of Sports Medicine.
+- American Academy of Family Physicians, American Academy of Pediatrics, American College of Sports Me.
 Preparticipation Physical Evaluation, 4th ed, Bernhardt D, Roberts W (Eds), American Academy of Pediatrics, Elk Grove Village, IL 2010.